Androidsignal/Androidsignal/README.md

 ✅ Full-time available with quality work.<br/>
 ✅ Recommended by clients.<br/><br/>

-I'm a freelance Flutter Mobile Application Developer offering more than 4 years of experience building, integrating, testing, and supporting apps using various frontend frameworks.
-I'm always ready or excited to learn new things.<br/><br/>
+Thank you for reviewing my profile.
+Here's a quick overview of my skills and strengths:

+I have over 5 years of expertise in mobile app development using Flutter, a highly acclaimed and robust cross-platform framework known for creating high-quality and high-performing mobile applications.

+Throughout my career, I have consistently been recognized as a top performer, earning 5-star ratings from clients on Upwork.
+My track record demonstrates a commitment to delivering projects promptly and within budget.

+Clients have highly recommended me for my exceptional proficiency, professionalism, and excellent communication skills.
+Many of them have returned for additional projects and referred me to others, which attests to my dedication and expertise.

+I prioritize providing full-time availability and ensuring top-notch work with a focus on user experience, design, and functionality.
+My expertise spans across various areas, including Mobile App Development, UI/UX Design, Agile Development, iOS, and Android.

-Flutter, Java, Kotlin, IOS with objective c and swift, All Firebase services (Real-time DB, Firestore, Storage, Analytics, Crashlytics), and I can able to work with Provider, Riverpod, BLOC, GetX, Redux design patterns.<br/><br/><br/>
+In my development work, I possess proficiency in Flutter, Java, Kotlin, Objective-C, Swift, and various Firebase services such as Real-time DB, Firestore, Storage, Analytics, and Crashlytics.
+I'm well-versed in popular design patterns like Provider, Riverpod, BLOC, GetX, and Redux.

-👨‍💻 Development Skils:<br/>
+My development skills include:

-• Flutter platform-specific integration.
-(Android with java and IOS with objective c and swift).<br/>
+- Integration of Flutter with platform-specific features (Android with Java and iOS with Objective-C and Swift).
-• Firebase auth.<br/>
-• Firebase chat.<br/>
+- Implementation of Firebase authentication.
+- Building Firebase chat functionalities.
-• Firebase push notifications.<br/>
+- Incorporating Firebase push notifications.
-• Socket-based chat.<br/>
-• Payment gateway integrations.<br/>
+- Developing socket-based chat systems.
+- Integrating payment gateways.
-• Flutter Google Map integrations.<br/>
+- Utilizing Flutter with Google Maps.
-• Local database (SQLite, Hive, File, and Shared preference).<br/>
+- Working with various local databases such as SQLite, Hive, File, and Shared preferences.
-• State management.<br/>
-• Memory management.<br/>
-• API integrations.<br/>
-• Localizations.<br/>
-• Responsive and great UI integrations.<br/>
-• Animations.<br/><br/>

-💼.
-Other work:<br/>

-[x] Solving external flutter projects Issues.<br/>
-[x] Add features or remaining works in the external flutter projects.<br/>
+- Strong expertise in state management and memory management.
+- Extensive experience in API integrations.
+- Implementation of localization for multi-language support.
+- Creating responsive and visually appealing UI designs.
+- Incorporating animations for enhanced user experience.

+Apart from my core development skills, I am also proficient in resolving issues in external Flutter projects and adding new features or completing pending tasks in existing Flutter projects.

+I take great pride in my work and always strive to exceed the expectations of my clients, ensuring that the projects I undertake are completed successfully and to the highest standards.

+Please note that I am focused on mobile app development and related areas and currently open to new opportunities in this field.

 <br/>